 The second section, T2WG Discussion, summarizes the relevant T2WG discussions, highlights the key concerns or issues raised by participants during the working group process, and references additional details in the appendices.
 This section presents T2WG proposal(s) and specific requests for guidance and clarification from the Commission in the context of the working group discussions.
 Additional background materials and detailed discussions are included in the appendices.

 The last section, T2WG Recommendation, summarizes the specific proposals or requests on while the T2WG requests the Commission’s response.

+The Appendices provides additional detailed referenced in the main body of the report.

+Attachment 1 is a summary of CPUC Staff’s statements on version 5 of the draft report, submitted on August 29, 2017.

 Throughout the report, call-out boxes highlight areas where the T2WG requests clarification, guidance, or direction from the Commission.
 These T2WG recommendations or requests are also summarized at the end of each task-specific chapter.